-Students enrolled in data science bootcamps hope to land an entry level job after graduating.
-But, hundreds of people will be applying for the same open roles, including recent university grads who have spent 4 years studying data science, statistics, computer science, and other data-centric fields.
+Students enrolled in bootcamps hope to land entry level data science jobs after graduating.
+But, hundreds of people will be applying for the same open roles.
+Your competition includes recent university grads who have spent 4 years studying data science, statistics, computer science, and other data-centric fields.
 Many recent grads even have internship experience at top tech companies.
 As a bootcamp grad, how can you grab the attention of recruiters and hiring managers?

-Based on our experience helping aspiring data scientists land their dream jobs, we have compiled a list of top tips and suggestions so you can move forward with your applications and interviews with confidence.
+We hekp aspiring data scientists land their dream jobs every day.
+Using this experience, we compiled a list of top tips and suggestions so you can find entry level data science jobs more efficiently.

 1. Strengthen your resume and online profiles

 You need to ensure that your resume, LinkedIn, and GitHub profiles are strong before applying to any jobs.
 Instead of using grunt statements on your resume, which demonstrate what tasks you did, focus on impact statements, which use numbers to quantify results and show how and why your accomplishments made a difference.
-You can also describe the scale of a project by including information such as how many devices you served, how many tests you considered, how many scenarios you handled, and more.
+You can also describe the scale of a project.
+The best way to do this is to include information on how many devices you served, tests you considered, scenarios you handled, and more.
 This gives additional context to your work and helps tell the story of your experience in a more clear narrative.

 To help paint a fuller picture of your previous work experiences or projects, you can optimize your LinkedIn by expanding on the information you included in your resume.
 Your LinkedIn profile should have links to your GitHub profile and additional projects as well.
 This way, recruiters can access all of your previous work in one place.

 Finally, you should not underestimate the importance of a data science portfolio when applying for jobs.
-To remain competitive on the job market, both bootcamp and university grads should spend substantial time working on side projects, which they can upload to their GitHub portfolios.
-Be sure to include context for that work, so recruiters and hiring managers can better understand your passions and skills.
+To remain competitive on the job market, both bootcamp and university grads should spend substantial time working on side projects.
+Upload this work to your GitHub portfolio.
+Be sure to include context, so recruiters and hiring managers can better understand your passions and skills.

 Besides uploading new projects, you can also contribute to existing GitHub repositories and projects.
-By actively working on your portfolio, you can help differentiate yourself from your peers, who will be applying to the same job postings with similar portfolios.
-Finally, side projects allow you to highlight your strengths, collaborate with other data scientists, and practice skills that were not covered in your bootcamp’s curriculum.
+By actively working on your portfolio, you can help differentiate yourself from your peers.
+This is because your competition will be applying to the same job postings with similar portfolios.
+Side projects also allow you to highlight your strengths, collaborate with other data scientists, and practice skills that were not covered in your bootcamp’s curriculum.

 2. Find the jobs and positions that match your skill set and experiences

-As a data science bootcamp grad, you should recognize what roles match your specific skill set so that you apply for the right job to kickstart your data science career.
+As a data science bootcamp grad, you should recognize what roles match your specific skill set.
+Spend time on the applications that fit your background so you can kickstart your data science career.

-For data scientist jobs, you need to be proficient in Python, Java and R (the most common data science programming languages) in addition to having advanced skills in math and statistics.
+For data scientist jobs, you need to be proficient in Python, Java, and R (the most common data science programming languages).
+You also need advanced skills in math and statistics.
 They use advanced mathematical and algorithmic techniques to solve complex problems, build analytical tools, identify trends, propose solutions, and more.
 Proficiency in MATLAB, SQL/NoSQL databases, SPS, and SAS is crucial.

-If you have experience working at the nexus of data and business, you can consider business analysts positions, especially if you have a background in business administration, finance, or accounting.
+If you have experience working at the nexus of data and business, you can consider business analysts positions.
+These would be a good fit especially if you have a background in business administration, finance, or accounting.
 Business analysts use diagramming programs, data analysis programs, Hadoop, and SQL/NoSQL databases to evaluate and develop strategic plans for businesses.
-They must be comfortable using business model analysis, process design, systems analysis, as well as communicating with colleagues, management, the IT department and other stakeholders to help reduce costs and create & test new systems.
+They must be comfortable using business model analysis, process design, and systems analysis.
+They also need to communicate with colleagues, management, the IT department and other stakeholders to help reduce costs and create & test new systems.

 3. Reach out to hiring managers, recruiters, and fellow bootcamp grads